 In many countries around the world, women have unequal status in society, simply because of their gender.
 Lacking opportunities to develop their gifts and abilities, women are left further behind.
 Women’s empowerment is critical to challenge poverty and build a more sustainable world.
 PWS&D responds by empowering marginalized women to claim their rights, become leaders and achieve economic independence.

 Take the Advent HOPE Challenge:

-Give the gift of Healthy Communities!
+Give the Gift of Leadership!